C2SP/CCTV/age/README.md

 ## License

-The vectors in the `testdata` folder are available under the terms of the [Zero-Clause BSD](https://opensource.org/licenses/0BSD) (reproduced below), [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), or [Unlicense](https://unlicense.org/) license, to your choice.
+The vectors in the `testdata` folder and the files in this top-level directory are available under the terms of the
+[Zero-Clause BSD](https://opensource.org/licenses/0BSD) (reproduced below), [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), or
+[Unlicense](https://unlicense.org/) license, to your choice.